Thai Chana

 Thai Chana (ไทยชนะ, /th/; lit.
-'Thais win') is an online registration system and closed database for public establishments to record their visitors as a government's plan to combat COVID-19 pandemic in Thailand.
-The database is available only to the Ministry of Public Health's Department of Disease Control in order to track, trace and restrict the visitors who may later be infected.
+'Thais win') was an online registration system and closed database for public establishments to record their visitors as a government's plan to combat COVID-19 pandemic in Thailand.
+The database was available only to the Ministry of Public Health's Department of Disease Control in order to track, trace and restrict the visitors who may later be infected.